nooshin-kohli/simulation/README.md

 ```

 ## Run command node
-After launching robot in gazebo, open another terminal then go to your workspace
+After launching the robot in gazebo, open another terminal then go to your workspace
 ```
 cd <your_ws>
 ```